Teachers College Policy on Animals on Campus

 4. The animal or its presence creates an unmanageable disturbance or interference.

-If the approved animal causes a problem such that it needed to be removed, Residential Services will give the occupant the option of removing the animal or vacating the residence.
+If the Approved Animal causes a problem such that it needs to be removed from College housing, Residential Services will give the occupant the option of removing the animal or vacating the residence.
 If the occupant vacates the residence, Residential Services will prorate the housing charge.
 Residents found with an unauthorized pet must remove the pet and will not be released from their housing contract.

 I have read the Teachers College Policy on Animals on Campus and will comply with it.
-I will not bring an Assistance Animal onto Campus until I am authorized to do so.
-I understand that I am responsible for complying with Guidelines applicable to my Service or Assistance Animal and that I am responsible for any injury or damage caused by Approved Animal.
+I will not bring an Emotional Support Animal onto Campus until I am authorized to do so.
+I understand that I am responsible for complying with Guidelines applicable to my Service or Emotional Support Animal and that I am responsible for any injury or damage caused by an Approved Animal.

 Animal Registration Form